excaliburjs/excaliburjs.github.io/content/docs/quickstart.md

 ![Hello World Excalibur](images/quickstart/breakoutPartial.png "Hello World Excalibur")

-That's neat, but break is way more fun if things move around.
+That's neat, but this game is way more fun if things move around.
 Let's make the paddle follow the mouse around in the x direction.

 ```javascript
 // Add a mouse move listener